-Your system will include four components: solar or PV panels, charge controller, a battery bank, and an inverter.
+Your system will include four components: solar or PV panels, a charge controller, a battery bank, and an inverter.
 Other parts will vary based on the design of your setup and energy needs.
 Let’s do a deep dive into an off-grid solar system and how you can use it wisely.

 This type of setup requires planning if you want to go off the grid.
 Installing solar panels is only the first step.
 You also must safeguard your system from things like reverse currents to keep the juice flowing to your home.

 1. Do Your Homework Before You Start Your Installation

 They say that those who fail to plan, plan to fail.
 Nothing could be truer when discussing an off-grid solar system.

 Check with your local utility company before you start.
 Find out what regulations you must follow to avoid a costly fix down the line.
 Don’t think you can slip anything by because you will get caught sooner or later.
 A simple call can determine what permits you need and any specifications about the components.